cryptimeleon/math/src/main/java/de/upb/crypto/math/expressions/expr_design.md

 ## Design:

-TODO: Take a look at more example constructions for design ideas.
+`TODO`: Take a look at more example constructions for design ideas.

+`TODO`: Look at jacobian vs projective coordinates also.

 Sliding window exponentiation needs precomputed group elements.
 These can be stored in the group.
 Then we can use the group as a singleton and other schemes will have access to the precomputation as well.
 So we need to add a